 The essential oil from lemons and other citrus fruit is distilled from the peel, not the fruit itself.
 Therefore, if you’re hoping to get a concentrated form of lemon’s benefits via its essential oil, you’re barking up the wrong tree.
 Lemon juice in your water is perfect – you get the fibre and vitamins, and its much more cost-effective.
 Lemon essential oil is a wonderful oil, particularly for de-greasing your kitchen counters… It’s main chemical component is d-limonene, a very effective degreaser used in mechanic shops.
 This has nothing to do with whether the oil is labeled as “therapeutic grade”, or even if its adulterated.
 If it is indeed, pure lemon essential oil, then it has enough d-limonene to cause more harm than benefit to your internal organs.

 For more insight into this, please watch Amy Kreydin’s video, Friends Don’t Let Friends Drink Essential Oils.
 I also highly recommend her book by the same name.

 So, there you have it!
 Essential oils can be used in a wide variety of ways to improve your health and wellbeing, and even if you’re not a professional practitioner, you can still learn how to use essential oils to make simple home remedies.

-If you’d like to dive deeper into the world of Aromatherapy and learn how to use essential oils for yourself and your family, check out my online class, Aromatherapy Essentials!
-Register online here.
+And if you’d like to dive deeper into the world of Aromatherapy, check out my online aromatherapy courses: